kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   * *Mitigation:* gang is now an explicit opt-in; this is documented in the [Upgrade / Downgrade Strategy](#upgrade--downgrade-strategy) and release notes.

-- **Suspended Jobs and resource release.** In v1alpha2 the controller relied only on GC, which does not release resources (e.g., DRA claims, scheduler reservations) while a Job is suspended.
+- **Suspended Jobs and resource release.** In v1alpha2 the controller relied only on GC, which does not release resources associated with a runtime `PodGroup` (e.g. DRA claims) while a Job is suspended.
-  * *Mitigation:* from Beta the controller deletes the runtime `PodGroup` once the suspended Job's pods are gone and recreates it on resume, so resources are released and the scheduler makes a fresh placement decision.
-The `Workload` template is retained.
+  * *Mitigation:* from Beta the controller deletes the runtime `PodGroup` once the suspended Job's pods are gone and recreates it on resume, while retaining the `Workload`.
 See [Suspend and Resume](#suspend-and-resume).

-- **Silent loss of gang semantics on fallback.** When the controller finds more than one controller-owned `Workload` or `PodGroup` for a Job, or a Job-owned `Workload` whose shape no longer matches what the controller compiles (external mutation), it falls back to default pod-by-pod scheduling.
-For a `Gang` Job this means the all-or-nothing guarantee the user asked for is not enforced.
+- **Job blocked on unsupported scheduling objects.** When the controller finds more than one `Workload` or `PodGroup` for a Job, or a `Workload` whose shape does not match the supported structure, it cannot safely determine which scheduling constraints to apply.
+This can result from an external actor changing controller-owned objects or from a bug in a higher-level controller.
+The Job should not run in this case and must wait until the issue is resolved.
-  * *Mitigation:* both cases require an external actor writing to controller-owned objects, and both are surfaced with a Warning event on the Job (`UnsupportedWorkloadStructure`) and counted in `job_scheduling_object_syncs_total{result="error"}`.
-  Blocking pod creation instead was considered and rejected for Beta because it turns an observability problem into a stuck Job.
-The decision will be revisited for GA based on Beta feedback.
+  * *Mitigation:* the controller blocks new pod creation and reports the problem through a Warning event and the `SchedulingBlocked` Job condition until an operator repairs the objects.

 - **Pod creation latency for gangs.** The Job controller creates pods in slow-start batches (1, 2, 4, ...), so a gang of `minCount` pods is fully created only after `ceil(log2(minCount))`